 On September 24, 1993, PLR began administering OHAs Grants, Subsidies, Purchase of Services and Donations Program (GSPD).
 GSPD program provided support and assistance to Native Hawaiians through grant awards related to the cultural, educational and socioeconomic circumstances.

-During FY 1992-93, Operation Ohana (OO) moved from Education Division to Planning and Research Office.
+During FY 1992-93, Operation Ohana (OO) moved from Education Office to Planning and Research Office.
 Operation Ohana was a Native Hawaiian registry program designated to locate, identify and register Hawaiians worldwide.

 The decade ended with PLR adding a Uniform Information Practices Act specialist to its staff, to manage the increasing number of information inquiries to the agency.
 Moreover, since programs and projects continued to increase in size and complexity, the development of a new evaluation unit was started.